 Use Cases

 Several NFV use cases are documented in OpenStack.
-For more examples and details refer to the OpenStack docs [X].
+For more examples and details refer to the OpenStack docs [4].
 Examples include:

-Overlay networks: The overlay functionality design includes OpenStack Networking in OpenvSwitch GRE tunnel mode.
+Overlay networks: The overlay functionality design includes OpenStack Networking in OpenvSwitch [5] GRE tunnel mode.
 In this case, the layer-3 external routers pair with VRRP, and switches pair with an implementation of MLAG to ensure that you do not lose connectivity with the upstream routing infrastructure.